Print

 Treatment

-This clinical trial is studying a potential treatment for men with metastatic castration resistant prostate cancer.
+Treatment study for men with metastatic castration resistant prostate cancer

 Metastatic prostate cancer that no longer responds to hormone therapy is called metastatic castration resistant prostate cancer (mCRPC).
 This clinical trial may be an option for you if you have been diagnosed with mCRPC that has spread or gotten worse since your last treatment.
 Participants will be randomly assigned to receive the current standard of care medicine, enzalutamide, or PF-06821497 (study medicine) orally in combination with enzalutamide.